-After years of slow growth, HDD capacity is once again increasing fast.
+After years of slow growth, HDD capacity is once again increasing rapidly.
 So how is shingled magnetic recording (SMR) helping drive this acceleration?

 While the drawbacks of SMR drives are well-known, especially as regards write speeds, shingled magnetic recording can help reduce total cost of ownership for the right use cases.
 Here’s a look at the impact of SMR drives in today’s global data center.